What Is the Daytime Running Lights Discount?

 Auto insurance is a requirement in most states, but it can be very expensive.
 This is especially true if you’re a young driver or have tickets and accidents on your record.
 Fortunately, insurers provide customers with a variety of ways to lower rates.
 Every carrier offers additional discounts that reduce premiums by a certain percentage.
 They’re a great way to save money.

-As we mentioned, most insurers reward you if your car has modern safety features.
-Safety equipment like the following can qualify you for insurance discounts including:
+Most insurance carriers reward you if your car has modern safety features.
+Protective equipment like the following can qualify you for discounts including:

-Though daytime running lights are installed in newer model vehicles, only a few insurers offer a discount.
+Though DRL are installed in newer model vehicles, only a few insurers offer a daytime running lights discount.
 The savings also vary by provider and state, although most save about 3% on average.
 You’ll need to contact an agent for more pricing information.

-Qualifying is simple because your car must have daytime running lights, and that’s about it.
+Qualifying for this discount simple because your car must have running lights that stay on in the daytime, and that’s about it.
 Newer vehicles typically come with these lights factory-installed.
 Your insurance company should know which models come with DRLs as standard equipment.

-Aftermarket daytime running lights may also be an option.
+Aftermarket DRL may also be an option.
 Though, your insurer may not approve of them.
 Ask first before you install your own.
-In this case, you may need to prove to your insurance carrier that your DRL function the way intended.
+In this case, you may need to prove to your insurance company that your DRL function the way intended.

-Not many of the major insurance companies outwardly offer this discount.
-Here’s a list of the major insurers offering it:
+Not many of the major car insurance companies outwardly offer the DRL discount.
+Here’s a list of the major carriers offering it:

-These are major companies that offer savings for daytime running lightds.
+These are major insurers that offer the DRL discount.
 But local insurers who only write policies in your area may also offer it.
-In the State of New York, for example, providers must offer a discount on some coverages for vehicles equipped with DRLs.
+In the State of New York, for example, providers must offer a discount on some coverages for vehicles equipped with daytime running lights.
 And in many cases, the only way to find out if you qualify is to ask.

 Daytime Running Lights Discount by Company